NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 * mesh_gen: Use ``voxblox_mesh`` (:numref:`voxblox_mesh`) to fuse the
   filtered point clouds in .pcd format and create a mesh in .ply format.

+The images are undistorted internally before stereo is run.
+(The undistortion step may be optional in future versions.)

 See ``--first_step`` and ``--last_step`` in
 :numref:`multi_stereo_command_line` for how to choose which processing